 (c) the person does not prove that the person had a reasonable excuse for the current contravention; and

+(d) either subsection (1a) or (1b) applies.

-(d) either of the following applies —
+(1a) For the purposes of subsection (1)(d), this subsection applies if —

+(a) no court has previously —

+(i) made an order imposing a sanction or taking an action in respect of a contravention by the person of the primary order; or

+(ii) under section 205H(1)(c), adjourned proceedings in respect of contravention by the person of the primary order;

+and

-(i) a court has not previously determined that the person has, without reasonable excuse, contravened the primary order but the court dealing with the current contravention is satisfied that the person has behaved in a way that showed a serious disregard of the person’s obligations under the primary order;
+(b) the court dealing with the current contravention is satisfied that the person has behaved in a way that showed a serious disregard of his or her obligations under the primary order.

+(1b) For the purposes of subsection (1)(d), this subsection applies if a court has previously —

+(a) made an order imposing a sanction or taking an action in respect of a contravention by the person of the primary order; or

-(ii) a court has previously determined that the person has, without reasonable excuse, contravened the primary order.
+(b) under section 205H(1)(c), adjourned proceedings in respect of a contravention by the person of the primary order.

 (2) This Subdivision does not apply if a court dealing with the current contravention is satisfied that it is more appropriate for that contravention to be dealt with under Subdivision 2.